decaporg/decap-website/content/docs/widgets/datetime.md

 - **UI:** datetime picker
 - **Data type:** [Day.js](https://day.js.org/)-formatted datetime string
 - **Options:**
-  - `default`: accepts a datetime string, or an empty string to accept blank input; otherwise defaults to current datetime.
+  - `default`: accepts a datetime string, or `'{{now}}'` to fill in the current datetime; otherwise defaults to empty string.

+    <small>Unitl 3.2.1 it defaults to current datetime.
+To get an empty field, set default to empty string.</small>
   - `format`: sets storage format; accepts [Day.js formats](https://day.js.org/docs/en/display/format); defaults to ISO8601 (if supported by output format).
 If set, `date_format` and `time_format` are not used.
   - `date_format`: sets date display format in UI; boolean or [Day.js formats](https://day.js.org/docs/en/display/format).
 If used without `time_format`, only the date picker is displayed.
   - `time_format`: sets time display format in UI; boolean or [Day.js formats](https://day.js.org/docs/en/display/format).
 If used without `date_format`, only the time picker is displayed.